lasellers/EhrEpic/README.md

 THIS IS NOT MEANT TO BE A FUNCTIONAL PROJECT

+### Full restart of the Backend

+``
+cd ./EhrEpic
+sudo docker-compose down
+sudo docker-compose up

+php artisan migrate:fresh --seed php artisan serve
+``
+This restarts the docker instance of the database, then runs the migration setup.

+### Partial restart of the Backend

+``
+cd ./EhrEpic
+php artisan migrate:fresh --seed
+``

+This drops all of the db tables, then recreates them and runs the db seeder functions.

 ### Installation

 * sudo apt install php7.4-cli
 * composer locally
-* sudo apt install php-zip php-mbstring php-dom phpunit php-mysql
+* sudo apt install phpunit curl php-zip php-mbstring php-dom php-mysql php-curl

  php composer.phar install
  php artisan --version